-Reclamation District No. 2037 Training Requirements
+Reclamation District No. 2041 Training Requirements

-The Board of Trustees hereby establishes the following training requirements for District Trustees and staff involved in flood emergency operations.
+The Board of Trustees hereby establishes the following training requirements for District staff involved in flood emergency operations.

-The Board President or assigned Incident Commander shall take the following courses:

-G-402, Incident Command System Overview for Executives and Senior Officials SEMS Executive Course
+The President of the Board of Trustees or District Incident Commander shall complete the G-402, Incident Command System Overview for Executives and Senior Officials and the SEMS Executive Course.

-The District Engineer staff shall take the following courses:

-Combined SEMS/NIMS Course

-ICS-100 Introduction to the Incident Command System

-ICS-200 ICS for Single Resources and Initial Action Incidents

-IS-700 NIMS An Introduction

-IS-800 National Response Framework

-IS-701 NIMS MACS
+The District Engineer staff shall complete, at a minimum, the SEMS Introduction, ICS-100 Introduction to the Incident Command System, ICS-200 ICS for Single Resources and Initial Action Incidents, and IS-700 NIMS An Introduction courses to meet Type 4 incident management requirements.
+In addition, the District Engineer staff shall complete IS-800 National Response Framework and IS-701 NIMS MACS course to meet inter-agency coordination responsibilities.

-Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive a 2-hour RD 2037 Emergency Safety and NIMS Course that will include a 60 minute summary of the Combined SEMS/NIMS Course, ICS-100 and IS-700 courses and 60 minutes of specific safety and procedures information for their emergency duties prior to beginning work.
+Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive a 2-hour RD2041 Emergency Safety and NIMS Course that will include a 60 minute summary of the SEMS Introduction, ICS-100 and IS-700 courses and 60 minutes of specific safety and procedures information for their emergency duties prior to beginning work.

-Γhis policy is hereby approved by the Board α of Trustees on
+This policy is hereby approved by the Board of Trustees on 12/14/2015.

-Jeff Klein Trustee and President

-Trustee

-Trustee